 Attendees were challenged to think intentionally and holistically about harnessing the energy of the world’s youth to devise sustainable solutions for climate change and human migration.

-Three days of dialogue led to nine ideas for exploration.
-Two were approved.
-Ours was one.
+Three days of dialogue led to several ideas for exploration.
+Ours was one of the ideas that was approved.

 His Eminence Cardinal Turkson would name our program “The Laudato Si’ Challenge,” an initiative to identify, accelerate and celebrate the most promising startups that align with His Holiness Pope Francis’ encyclical: Laudato Si’ — On Care for Our Common Home.